JetBrains/teamcity-documentation/topics/favorite-build.md

 To manually add a build to your favorites, use the appropriate option from the __Actions__ menu on the __[Build Results](working-with-build-results.md)__ page.
 Your favorite build will be marked with a star symbol ![star_filled.png](star_filled.png).

-To add multiple builds to favorites at once, open the __Overview__ tab of the __Build Configuration Home__ page, select the required builds (checkboxes appear when hovering builds), and click __Add to favorites__ in the popup menu that appears on selecting builds.
+To add multiple builds to favorites at once, open the __Overview__ tab of the __Build Configuration Home__ page, select the required builds (checkboxes appear when hovering over  builds), and click __Add to favorites__ in the pop-up context menu.
 Note that to select a range of builds, you can press `Shift` and click build checkboxes at the edges of the range to be selected.

 Any of your manually triggered builds and [personal builds](personal-build.md) can be added to your favorites automatically if you enable the corresponding setting in your [user profile settings](configuring-your-user-profile.md).